 Henley Business School is committed to interdisciplinary research which seeks to understand leadership, organisations and behaviour within the following research centres and communities:

-The Henley Centre for Ethical Management (CfEM) was created in 2010 to bring together a wide stream of researchers whose work strives to advance knowledge and practice for ethical management, business and wider institutions, with the purpose of informing business and society.
-The CfEM aims to promote research and ideas which support a respect of human beings involved with business practice(s), a care for the impact of management in their lives and an active investment in the mutual growth within human relations, linking professional values and practices involved in business-government and business-society.
+The Centre for Business Ethics and Sustainability (CBES) was created in 2010 to bring together a wide stream of researchers whose work strives to advance knowledge and practice for ethical management, business and wider institutions, with the purpose of informing business and society.
+The CBES aims to promote research and ideas which support a respect of human beings involved with business practice(s), a care for the impact of management in their lives and an active investment in the mutual growth within human relations, linking professional values and practices involved in business-government and business-society.

 The Henley Centre for Leadership (HCL) was founded in 2013, advancing Henley Business School's strong heritage and reputation for its outstanding academic and practical contribution in the field of leadership and developing leadership.
 Our leadership philosophy is based both on academic research and work with our corporate partners.
 We bring together a vibrant, international team of experienced academics and practitioners, working to broaden Henley Business School's leadership research and practice in this area, bring consensus to our approaches and act as a catalyst for fresh thinking and debate between academics, alumni and leaders themselves.